Light Sleeper: Saul Symonds Online Film Journal Issue 2

 AN ASIDE: I was after reading the 2019 article in the America Magazine entitled The hopeless (yet Christian) world of Pier Pasolini’s ‘Salò, or The 120 Days of Sodom that I decided to do some additional research about Pasolini's last film.
 I especially enjoyed reading the Trivia Notes from IMDb.
 One of the more in depth articles I saw was written in 2013 by Christopher Sharrett which you can read at: http://sensesofcinema.com/2013/cteq/salo-or-the-120-days-of-sodom/.
 I decided to buy a DVD of Salo: or the 120 Days of Sodom.
 I was rather surprised to see you could buy it at Target, but Amazon Prime had the best selection of a number of Pasolini’s films.

 I invited a few film buff friends over to watch with me.
+For some reason we got into an argument, or rather a heated conversation about reality and our perception of it.
+This became a philosophical discussion about meaning of nothingness, or how one's understanding of nothing guides your understanding of reality and the question, "What is nothing?"
+Film buffs seem to be especially susceptible to these kinds of metaphysical diversions.
 Several bottles of wine and food were set out on a low table which was easily accessible to all, including, unfortunately my dog.
 Maxis is usually respectful of my command to "stay" or "leave alaone", but not this evening.
 I am not sure it was the sandwiches which drew him to the table or the wine.
 I suspect it was the sandwiches which required him to remove the offending red wine bottle which landing on the rug with a full glass of wine spilling as well.
 He never reached the sandwiches since I lunged and grabbed him, but the damage was done.
 Red wine on a wall to wall carpet.
 Not good.
 The film was paused as we cleaned up.

 The next day I did a search for on premises rug cleaning NYC and lucked out finding Agara Carpet Cleaning.
 Although they specialize in cleaning antique rugs and all types of handmade rugs, they also will come in a clean carpets.
 In my case they rolled the carpet up and took it to their factory where it was cleaned.
 Honestly I was impressed when they brought it back.
 I hadn't realized how dingy it had become.
 It looked like new.